the-teachingRSE-project/competencies/competencies.md

 that involves many other parties in and outside their domain, and also that their software can be utilised at different stages of the research cycle by different people.
-They may be asked to contribute to the ethical evaluation of a project to ensure integrity of the research performed therein.
+They may be asked to contribute to the ethical and regulatory evaluation of a project to ensure integrity of the research performed therein.
 Like other researchers, RSEs are open to discussions and arguments beyond their own expertise and appreciate the underlying principles of